Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Three Steps (Upper Step)

-*Upper Step* (Chinese: 上台, Pinyin: Shàng Tái) consists of 2 stars, the *Three Steps* start from the *Administrative Center* and line up in the *Supreme Palace Enclosure*.
+*Upper Step* (Chinese: 上台, Pinyin: Shàng Tái) as a part of the *Three Steps*, consists of 2 stars.

 ##### Three Steps (Middle Step)

-*Middle Step* (Chinese: 中台, Pinyin: Zhōng Tái) consists of 2 stars.
+*Middle Step* (Chinese: 中台, Pinyin: Zhōng Tái) as a part of the *Three Steps*, consists of 2 stars.

 ##### Three Steps (Lower Step)

-*Lower Step* (Chinese: 下台, Pinyin: Xià Tái) consists of 2 stars, north of the *Supreme Palace Enclosure West Wall*.
+*Lower Step* (Chinese: 下台, Pinyin: Xià Tái) as a part of the *Three Steps*, consists of 2 stars, north of the *Supreme Palace West Wall*.

 ##### Junior Officers